 Finding time to actively be in the moment is important for good mental health.
 Coloring can help put you there.
 By setting up a routine to create a focused experience, we allow our mind to shift gears out of out of the negative thought patterns in which we often get stuck.
 When we are deliberately focused, we experience a different state of mind.
 In this mindset, we are less likely to ruminate over things that happened in the past, or worry about the future.
 Life is richer and more rewarding when we choose to live in the moment.
-Coloring is a simple, low cost way to engage for a period in practiced mindfulness and possibly experience a brief second of bliss.
+Coloring is a simple, low cost way to engage for a period in practiced mindfulness and possibly experience a brief moment of bliss.

 - Coloring helps fight stress and elevates mood.
 If you are feeling run down and spread too thin, think about spending a few minutes engaging in an activity that forces you into a state of mindfulness, a non-judgmental state of focus in the moment.
 After a few minutes coloring, you will find yourself engrossed, in the flow to the finish.